 Of course you can also get the Raspberry Pi Game Console Kit here.

 We have already prepared the easiest way to settle up things.
 We will be using PINN software (an enhancement of NOOBS for the Raspberry Pi) to install RetroPie.
-Again, please refer to the installation of PINN into microSD card from here: PINN Installation.
+Since we are using the microSD card with PINN, this tutorial will not explain how to format the microSD with PINN, please refer to the installation of PINN into microSD card from here: PINN Installation.

 Insert Raspberry Pi main board into the NesPi Case (you can use any case that you want but we recommended NesPi Case) then connect all the cable including the fan cable.
 Check this video for the steps.